Network Load Balancer Metrics

 count

-Packets sent by the NLB, destined for the network, dropped because of security rule violations.
+The packets sent by the network load balancer, destined for the network, dropped because of security rule violations.

 NewConnections